SWE-UniStuttgart/Qlunc/readme.md

 conda activate <envname>
 ```

 3) Environment is ready to rumble.
-You have now all the packages needed to run Qlunc.
+You have now a new environment (``Qlunc_Env`` by default) with all the packages needed to run Qlunc.

+4) In case you don't want to create a new environment, just install the requirements in the *Requirements* section below.

 ### Download or [clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) the repository to a local directory.